 2. INSL-X Floor and Patio Coating Paint

-One gallon of this best deck paint will cover up to 450 square feet of space.
+One gallon of this will cover up to 450 square feet of space.
 You do have to wait until the temperatures are above 50°F before you apply it to ensure it dries evenly.
 It needs at least 12 hours to dry from the time of application, and you can add a second coat if you need it within 24 hours of applying the first one.
-If you accidentally spill grease or oil on your patio, it’ll wash right off this paint without leaving any marks or indication that it was there.
+If you accidentally spill grease or oil based paint on your patio, it’ll wash right off this paint without leaving any marks or indication that it was there.

 - Comes in classic colors